 Most of us have a shortsighted strategy of approaching stress as if it is an enemy that we can beat down, or chase away with nostrums, drugs, alcohol, or other ineffective and addictive behaviors.
 Unfortunately, these approaches affect, at best, only the superficial symptoms while the root source of the imbalance, and the stress, become worse.

 The key to stress management is to remember that stress is only one half of a two-phase process, the other half of which is relaxation.
 The intensity of stress in our lives needs to be matched by very relaxed states in which we intentionally guide ourselves on a regular basis.
-We will discuss effective ways to do this in a few moments.

 What Is Stress? – By Definition